matochondrion/til/testing/factory_bot_static_attributes_deprecated.md

 Types of Problems
 -------------------------------------------------------------------------------
-* If an object like a `String` is changed once, it will be changed for all instances of that factory.
+* If an object, such as a `String`, is changed once, it will be changed for all instances of that factory.
 * Time attributes, eg: `Time.now` can be particularly confusing.
 * Using persistent _records_ with _static_ attributes can be confusing as well